 |09 or 9||Cosina|

-During the period from 1970 to 1990, Vivitar used a serial number system that makes it possible to identify the manufacturer of the lens.
 The first two digits indicate the company that designed and produced the optic according to Vivitar's specifications.
 For example, a serial number starting with "28" suggests that the lens was manufactured by Komine, and "37" points to an optic from Tokina.
-After 1990, this numbering system was no longer strictly adhered to.
+After 1990, this numbering system was no longer applied.

 Similar to Soligor – its East Coast competitor – Vivitar did not engage in the manufacturing of most of its products, but generally commissioned its lenses from Japan-based producers.
 The company collaborated with a number of different optics manufacturers, including Cosina, Komine, Kiron, and Tokina.
 Perhaps as a side-effect of this collaboration, some very similar lenses to the Vivitar designs were also sold under other branding.